Deodat-Lawson/projectVenus/README.md

 # Project Venus

-**Important Note:** This project is currently experiencing problems in OpenSSL handling.
+**Important Note:** This project is currently experiencing problems in Library uploading

 ## Overview